joshirishabh631/Youki-task/Youki.md

      - source: Loads the settings from a file into the current shell session.
      - $HOME/.cargo/env: Path to the environment setup file for Rust, located in the .cargo folder in your home directory.

-    -**Why -**  After setting up the shell (your command line), you can use Rust commands directly in the terminal without needing to go to the folder where Rust is installed.
+**Why -**  After setting up the shell (your command line), you can use Rust commands directly in the terminal without needing to go to the folder where Rust is installed.
 This makes it easier to run Rust from anywhere on your computer.

     **Now, Check if Rust is installed by typing:**
      ```bash